digifaps/webmin_install/README.md

 A simple script automate a webmin install on debian machines.

-should be run as root.
+should be run as root. not sudo !

 just drop : wget -O- https://raw.githubusercontent.com/digifaps/webmin_install/master/webmin_install_debian.sh | sh